Chairperson: Dr. Cynthia Smith

 A closed colony contains limited genetic diversity, and is maintained neither by sib-mating (inbred), nor by selective mating to maximize heterozygosity (outbred).
 All matings occur within the colony members, but breeders need not be selected from specific parentage.
 No animals are introduced into the colony from outside the stock from generation to generation.

 Closed colony designations consist of the strain of origin and appropriately designated mutations (if applicable), followed by [cc] to indicate closed colony.
+The use of [cc] is restricted to lines in which maximizing allele heterozygosity is the purpose.

 Many ES cell lines are named by large-scale projects producing mutations based on an institution identifier and plate location.
 However, other ES cell lines are derived from specific existing strains or are developed as iPS cells.
 The naming of these cell lines should follow the convention provided below, which encapsulates the strain designation, ES Cell (or iPS cell) serial number and LabCode: